About Our Practice

 Taylor offers Telehealth appointments.

-Mary is offering office appointments only at this time.
+Megan Rose is a licensed social worker and is offering virtual appointments only at this time.

 Kim Cowles, LSW